-- 9. Enhancing access to mental health assessments and treatment for children and youth (\$4.2 million).
+- 9. Enhancing access pto mental health assessments and treatment for children and youth (\$4.2 million).
 Over three years, the funding will allow additional resources to be added to services already available at Children's Hospital. - 10.
 Expanding StreetReach programming in Thompson and enhancing the community mobilization hub (\$2.1 million). - 11.
 Recruiting, training and employing community helpers (\$525,000).
 Community helpers provide mental health and addictions services to families and caregivers, reducing the risk of Manitoba Child and Family Services apprehension or placement breakdown. - 12.
 Issuing a request for proposals to add 100 supportive recovery-housing beds to help those who have received addictions treatment successfully transition back into the community.
 Cost will be subject to the tendering process. - 13.
 Enhancing access to school-based mental health and addictions supports, beginning in Brandon, Portage la Prairie and Steinbach (\$4.4 million).
 A pilot project will expand existing school-based clinical teams with psychiatric nurses and addictions support workers. - 14.
 Investing more than \$1.5 million over three years in a new initiative to provide peer and family support services in Winnipeg and the Prairie Mountain Health region, led by the Manitoba Schizophrenia Society. - 15.
 Investing in a one-year pilot project to launch Granny's House (\$400,000).
 The facility will provide short-term, culturally safe and community-led care to children and families who could otherwise be at risk of becoming involved in the child welfare system. - 16.
 Providing \$300,000 to provide education programs offered by the Alzheimer Society of Manitoba for individuals living with dementia and their families. - 17.
 Investing \$3.5 million toward the capital construction costs at the Bruce Oake Recovery Centre to enhance access to mental health and addiction treatment in Manitoba. - 18.
 Providing \$2.8 million to the City of Thompson to establish and operate a sobering centre, which will offer an effective alternative to police and hospital-based responses to public intoxication, while keeping Manitobans safe. - 19.
 Providing \$2.1 million to Siloam Mission, Riverwood Church Community Inc. and Tamarack Recovery Inc. to develop 70 supportive housing units including on-site support services for people completing their addictions treatment. - 20.
 Investing \$2.1 million to provide more community-based trauma services for newcomers and refugees suffering from post-traumatic stress disorder (PTSD). - 21.
 Investing more than \$675,000 over three years in PAX Dream Makers, a successful youth engagement and leadership initiative that will provide two years of training and engagement to an additional 88 youth from northern First Nation communities, Rolling River and other school divisions. - 22.
-Investing nearly \$400,000 to double the capacity of the Mothering Project (Manito Ikwe Kagiikwe), ensuring better health and family outcomes for at-risk women and their children as part of a commitment to end the use of birth alerts.
+Investing \$1.1-million to expand eating disorder programs at Health Sciences Centre Winnipeg, as well as create a safe nutrition clinic for people living with eating disorders.